arcadeangel/coinop4charity/docs/game-engines/README.md

 ## New cabinets liscensing protocols

 MAME / RetroArch catalogs, FightCade, or any “full game” pack built from commercial sprites.
-If a future cabinet needs one of those, write a new page and a license review first.
-We recommend to feature and build your own STEM program games and use public domain to enhance productivity and time constraints.
+If a future cabinet needs one of those, check the license review first, same as everything else both hardware and software.
+If a company cannot be reached or is no longer in business and you attempt to contact them, there might be leeway but check with your own team first.
+We always recommend to feature and build your own STEM program games and use public domain to enhance productivity and time constraints.